ibi/wf-extensions-chart/com.ibi.dendrorag/README.md

         "indRed": 50,
         "indAmber": 70,
         "useParentRAG": false,  // Each node has 2 values from which a percentage is calculated
 		                    // Standard method is that each parent node would be assigned the
 		// percentage from the worse child.
 		// Change this property to true to retain parent percentages.
         "showSuccess": true,
         "drilldown": "",
-       // "drilldown": "/EDA/EDASERVE/ibisamp/carinst.fex",
+       // "drilldown": "/EDA/EDASERVE/ibisamp/carinst.fex", // format of drilldown call for Apps files
-       // "drilldown": "/WFC/Repository/Public/carinst.fex",
+       // "drilldown": "/WFC/Repository/Public/carinst.fex", // format of drilldown call for Domain files "ddtarget": "_blank"
-        "ddtarget": "_blank"
 	}